 What if we could own it now?
 What if we could start working it now?
 All of the effort I was putting in was not getting me closer t the goal, it was mearly putting money away toward a future in which I would not work (what we call retirement).
 I have never wanted to not work, so what is the point to making enough money to not have to.
 Retirement, for me, has always meant having enough resources to not *have* to work, but only to work because I love the job, or because I think the project worthwhile.
 Well, if the job is profitable, and worthwhile, I could retire immediately.

 But this isn’t a matter of walking away from anything.
 I realised that I was mearly trapped, doing something I didn’t want to do, I wasn’t allowed to create things of value.
 This isn’t walking away from that trap, so much as walking toward what I’ve always wanted: to be self-reliant, to be self-expressing, to create something of value by my own power.
 The key is to be able to dictate what will be considered of value, to not be a slave to the whims of others, to not live for other people’s benefit, but mearly to define what value means to me and to seek it out.

-Sharon and I have decided to sell almost everything we own: our house and our furniture.
+The Wife and I have decided to sell almost everything we own: our house and our furniture.
 We have decided to walk away from our city jobs with steady pay-cheques.
 We have decided to leave what family and friends we have behind.
 We have decided to move to rural Nova Scotia where we will start a smallholding.
 We will begin to seek ways to grow our own food, raise our own animals and in the end, live our lives for ourselves, expend our energy for our own gain.
 Live our lives in the way we see fit, for our own personal satisfaction.
 We have decided to retire from this crappy world, and build a better one, in our own image.